 Ukrainian Archives is comprised of materials in Hebrew, Yiddish, German, Polish, and occasional English-language documents from multiple smaller collections.
-Most fonds deal with the Lviv province and city where the Jews numbered nearly 100,000 and represented almost a third of the population.
-Jews were surrounded by a Polish majority and a significant Ukrainian minority in the city while the province itself was made up mostly of Ukrainians.
+Most fonds deal with the Lviv province and city where Jewish citizens numbered nearly 100,000 and represented almost a third of the population.
+Jewish individuals were surrounded by a Polish majority and a significant Ukrainian minority in the city, while the province itself was made up mostly of Ukrainians.
 The fonds describe the Lviv branches of Jewish emigration institutions that helped Jews on their road to Palestine.
-They provide detailed legal, financial, and personal information about organisations working towards aliyah, that is, emigration to Israel.
-Among them are the Jewish Emigrant Aid Society, the Association of Palestine Rebuilding Keren Hayesod, and the Regional Zionist Organisation of Lviv.
+They provide detailed legal, financial, and personal information about organizations working towards aliyah, that is, emigration to Israel.
+Among them are the Jewish Emigrant Aid Society, the Association of Palestine Rebuilding Keren Hayesod, and the Regional Zionist Organization of Lviv.
 Similarly, the collection supplies information on youth, pioneer, and scout associations concerned with the education, upbringing, and professional training of young people for emigration to Palestine.
-Societies such as Hakhaluts (the Pioneer), Hano'ar Hatsioni (Zionist Youth), Hano'ar Ha'ivri (Hebrew Youth), and Hakhaluts Khaklai Tsioni (Zionist Pioneer in Agriculture) were all active in accelerating the politicisation and secularisation of the Jewish generation born after the first World War.
+Societies

-These records are crucial to an understanding of the shape of the Jewish community, the role of Jews in Poland, the growing popularity of Zionism among western Ukraine's Jews, and building of the Jewish state in Palestine.
-Jewish education in Galicia, Jewish cultural life, professional education and sport activities are also included.
-This collection gives an invaluable regional perspective on the development of Zionism and Jewish political life during the 1920s and 1930s and will thus certainly enlarge our view of the Jewish experience in Poland on the whole.
+These records are crucial to an understanding of the shape of the Jewish community, the role of Jews in Poland, the growing popularity of Zionism among Western Ukraine's Jewish citizens, and the building of the Jewish state in Palestine.
+Jewish education in Galicia, Jewish cultural life, professional education, and sport activities are also included.
+This collection gives an invaluable regional perspective on the development of Zionism and Jewish political life during the 1920s and 1930s and enlarges our view of the Jewish experience in Poland.

-The emphasis on the regional aspect of the development of Zionism in Poland may be used by scholars, whether historians, sociologists or political scientists, interested in comparative research with the addition of new elements to a comparative history of the development of Zionism according to its local and regional roots in Poland.
+The emphasis on the regional aspect of the development of Zionism in Poland may be used by scholars, whether historians, sociologists, or political scientists, interested in comparative research with the addition of new elements to a comparative history of the development of Zionism according to its local and regional roots in Poland.